Cars brands and logos that start with L

 Lucid Motors Logo

-Lucid Motors represents the production of cars based on modern technologies.
+Lucid Motors produces cars based on modern technologies.
 The American brand has been located in Newark, California, since 2007.
 The basis of production was the development of premium sedans on electric traction.
 The most famous model was the Lucid Air.
 The brand was financed by the Chinese company Tsinghua Holdings.
 The first serial product saw the light of day in 2014.
-It was the Atieva Atvus, a modification named Lucid Air.
+It was the Atieva Atvus, a Lucid Air modification.
 In the future, the brand plans to start producing batteries for its cars.

 Luxgen Motor Co.